BrahmRamkissoon/My-CodeSchool-Code/Sequel-to-SQL/2-Table-Constraints/README.md

-# 1 - title
+# 2 - Table Constraints
-short desc
+Add constraints — like NOT NULL, UNIQUE, FOREIGN KEY, and PRIMARY KEY — to your tables to increase data integrity.

-- topic
+- Identifying Constraints
-- topic
+- Value Constraints